ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

         noJunitJupiterAssertions.check(testClasses);
     }

 We first define the ArchRule prohibiting the JUnit assertion package and then enforce it in test classes.
+Add new general ArchUnit test cases into the existing ``ArchitectureTest`` class or create a new class extending ``AbstractArchitectureTest`` for more specific tests.

 3. Counting database query calls within tests